txpipe/oura/book/src/advanced/custom_network.md

 # Custom networks

-Required configuration connect Oura to a custom network (aka: not mainnet/testnet).
+Instructions on how to configure Oura for connecting to a custom network (aka: other than mainnet / testnet).

 ## Context